pegi3s/dockerfiles/soapdenovo2/2.04/README.md

-# Using the SOAPdenovo2 image
+# Using the SOAPdenovo2 image in Linux
+Please, note that the following instructions must be executed in Linux environments only.

 The `SOAPdenovo2` manual can be found [here](https://github.com/aquaskyline/SOAPdenovo2).
 This image allows you to use the main `SOAPdenovo2` scripts, namely:
 - `SOAPdenovo-127mer`